dashjoin/platform/dashjoin-docs/docs/development-production.md

 Important: if you edit the file via the query, expression, or layout editors, the file will be reverted back to the default single line representation.
+The ETL function saves its progress by writing start, stop, and the status.
+This also causes multi line expressions to be overwritten.
+This can be avoided by setting the field logStatusOnly=true in the function's JSON file.

 On the production system, there are three ways of deploying an application: